 Essentially, eating 3 – 4 pieces of fresh fruit a day will give you well under the 50 gm limit that is suggested.
 That is assuming you are not drinking any HFCS in soft drinks or fruit juices.

-Fruit Juices and Soda provide plenty of fructose
+Fruit Juices and Soda Provide Too Much fructose

 If you eat processed foods and drink even one soft drink a day, you are getting way more fructose than you should, as HFCS is in many processed foods and sodas and will add quite a high amount of fructose and cause weight gain.